GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/notused/showprims.rst

 showprims
 =========

-The show_primitives_ command line displays what are the Primitives that were used within a particular Recipe:::
+The showprims_ command line displays what are the Primitives that were used within a particular Recipe:::

-    $ show_primitives raw/S20170505S0073.fits --mode sq --recipe makeProcessedBPM
+    $ showprims raw/S20170505S0073.fits --mode sq --recipe makeProcessedBPM

     DRAGONS v2.1.x - show_recipes
     Input file: ./raw/S20170505S0073.fits